 River otters are nocturnal but frequently are active during the day in areas that are undisturbed.
 The basic social group is a female and her offspring.
 Otters spend much of their time feeding and playing in groups, repeatedly sliding down steep banks of mud or snow.
 River otters are active year round.
 Otters tend to reduce daily movements during winter months, often by 50%.

-River otters eat about 2½ pounds of food per day, including several species of fresh and anadromous fishes and crayfish.
+River otters eat about 2½ pounds of food per day, including several species of fresh and anadromous fishes (born in freshwater, migrate to the ocean to grow into adults, then migrate back into freshwater to spawn), and crayfish.
 Otters opportunistically prey on amphibians, reptiles, and crustaceans.
 They rarely eat birds.
 Otters sometimes prey on beaver.
 Consumption of game fish in comparison to non-game rough fish generally is proportional to the difficulty or ease with which the fish are caught.
-The otter-caused losses of warm-water sport fish is believed to be minor in comparison to the losses river otters can inflict on species of fish in cold water such as trout and salmon.
+The otter-caused losses of warm-water sport fish are believed to be minor in comparison to the losses river otters can inflict on species of fish in cold water, such as trout and salmon.
 Warm water provides an abundance of alternate species of prey.